Course Substitutions

 The History Department encourages its students to take upper-division courses in disciplines related to history, including sociology, literature, history of art and visual culture, politics, Latin American and Latino studies, and others.
 At least 50% of the readings and written work in these courses must be historical in nature.

-History majors may petition to apply a maximum of one upper division interdisciplinary course to their elective requirement.
+History majors may petition to apply a maximum of one upper-division interdisciplinary course to their elective requirement.
 Interdisciplinary courses may not satisfy chronological distribution requirements.

 History minors may petition to apply a maximum of two upper-division courses.